alvarocollet/painless_gmm/README.md

 # Tutorial on Painless Gaussian Mixture Models
-A real-world implementation of a Gaussian Mixture Model, without the pain.
+A real-world implementation of a Gaussian Mixture Model in C++, without the pain.

 ## Introduction to Painless GMM